sosaisho/deal-newsfeed-prototype/README.md

 - 🔐 Add user authentication and profile-based personalization for a tailored experience
 - 🧠 Enhance categorization and event detection with NLP or machine learning models
 - 🕸 Integrate a graph database (e.g., Neo4j) to support advanced relationship intelligence and network analysis
 - 📤 Deploy the app on cloud infrastructure such as AWS, Vercel, or Render for scalability and availability
+- 🧪 Add unit and integration tests to improve reliability and maintainability